mzhekova97/BSP6-zhekova-maria/README.md

        	It can be found the scientific and technological aspect explained there along with all the necessary explanations for the requirements, design, production, assessment, and conclusion of the bachelor semester project.

+- bsp06-zhekova-maria-scientific-and-technical-report.txt - the latex representation of "bsp06-zhekova-maria-scientific-and-technical-report.pdf"

 | model |\
             - contact_tracing.xml 			- the system of the model for the model checker
             - contact_tracing 			- the two queries used for verification and analysis of the implemented model

-| raportsTXT |\
-            - bsp06-zhekova-maria-scientific-and-technical-report.txt - the latex representation of "bsp06-zhekova-maria-scientific-and-technical-report.pdf"